Phạm Ngọc Thảo: Undercover communist in the South Vietnamese army

 The US ambassador, Elbridge Durbrow, described Bến Tre Province as an "agricultural showplace" and advised journalists to travel there to see Thảo's successful administration.
 The influential American journalist Joe Alsop changed his plans so that he could spend more time in Bến Tre, saying that the province "particularly inspires hope".
-In one operation by Thảo's ARVN forces, American field journalists covering the battle saw their hours-long attempt to box in a Vietcong battalion yield only one farmer who lived in a hut with antigovernment slogans.
+In one operation by Thảo's ARVN forces, American field journalists covering the battle saw their hours-long attempt to box in a VC battalion yield only one farmer who lived in a hut with antigovernment slogans.
 Despite this, the American journalists and Vietnamese officers remained unaware that Thảo was a double agent.
 In fact, the Pulitzer Prize-winning journalist David Halberstam misinterpreted the lack of attacks in Bến Tre, while other provinces were being ravaged, as proof that Thảo was one of the few capable government officials in the Mekong Delta.
 Journalist Robert Shaplen wrote: "In all respects, Thao is one of the most remarkable Vietnamese around, being a conspiratorial revolutionary figure straight out of a Malraux novel and, at the same time, a highly sophisticated and astute man, whose talents, if only they were properly channeled, could profitably be used right now."
 As Thảo was a former leader of the Việt Minh, outsiders thought that his apparent success was due his first-hand knowledge of communist tactics.
 During his period as the province chief, Thảo set up the Council of Elders, a consultative body of 20–200 men and women, who were allowed to criticise local officials.
 He advocated the creation of the Council of Patrons, a philanthropic body to raise money for community projects.